 Chambers & Partners

-His planning and environmental law practice has encompassed the full range of development and major infrastructure projects, including housing, employment and industrial land development, energy, minerals and waste, retail, highways and transportation, noise and emissions, ecology, engineering, architecture and historic buildings, economics, sports stadiums, racecourses and racetracks.
-He has represented central government departments, local authorities, regulators, major companies, landowners and developers as well as private individuals.
-He is an acknowledged expert with specialist knowledge in airport and aviation development, as well as aviation and aerospace regulatory law.
+His planning and environmental law practice has encompassed the full range of development and major infrastructure projects, including housing, employment and industrial land development, energy, minerals and waste, retail, highways and transportation, noise and emissions, ecology, engineering, architecture and historic buildings, economics, sports stadiums, sports complexes, racecourses and racetracks.
+He has represented central government departments, local authorities, regulators, major companies, landowners and developers, as well as private individuals.
+He is an acknowledged expert with specialist knowledge in airport development and aviation regulation.

-He is joint head of the Planning, Environment and Property law group in Chambers, head of the Aviation and Aerospace law group, is a qualified international arbitrator and CEDR accredited mediator, and practices through Chambers’ offices in Singapore and Kuala Lumpur.
-He is also a Recorder, Bencher of Gray’s Inn, instrument rated pilot, honorary Fellow of Law of Durham University Law School, board member of Durham Global Security Institute and honorary legal adviser to the Air League.
+He was joint head of the Planning, Environment and Property law group in Chambers, head of the Aviation and Aerospace law group, is a Fellow of the Chartered Institute of Arbitration and a CEDR accredited mediator, a Fellow of the Royal Aeronautical Society, a Fellow of the Royal Geographical Society and Fellow of the Royal Society of Arts.
+He is also a Crown and County Court Recorder, Bencher of Gray’s Inn, instrument rated pilot, honorary Fellow of Law of Durham University Law School and external board member of Durham Law School and Global Security Institute.
+He is also Chairman of The Air League.

 Click here to view John’s full Aviation & Aerospace CV.